mharen/mharen.github.io/blog/2010/2010-03-healthcare-musings-part-4-from-friggin.md

 All along I’ve maintained a much simpler view of this whole healthcare issue:
 <blockquote>

-<strong>The insured pay for the freeloaders already through higher premiums, obscene costs, and taxes.
-Why not make it official and get some benefits ourselves?</strong>
+**The insured pay for the freeloaders already through higher premiums, obscene costs, and taxes.
+Why not make it official and get some benefits ourselves?**
 </blockquote>

 BTW: I’m posting this [from a friggin airplane](http://twitter.com/mharen/status/10699650341).